21 Local Advertising Ideas to Grow Your Small Business

 It’s common for cities and civic-based organizations to offer sponsorship opportunities as a local business advertising option.
 Sometimes it’s to get your brand’s logo onto a park bench (great for long-term brand awareness and advertising) or the uniforms of a local little league team.

-You may also find a chance to sponsor a city event, such as food fairs and cultural festivals, or participate in a civic operation like a holiday meals project or as a collection point for a food bank or shelter.
-All these opportunities are a great way to become known in your local area (for the right reasons)–and it’s usually fairly affordable.
+You may also find a chance to sponsor a city event, such as food fairs and cultural festivals.
+Otherwise, you can participate in a civic operation like a holiday meals project or serve as a collection point for a food bank or shelter.
+All these opportunities are a great way to become known in your local area (for the right reasons), and it’s usually affordable for most businesses.

 14. Hold a Special Event